w23/OpenSource/README.md

 - DXT1 textures
 - Linux/X11 and Raspberry Pi (w/o X11)
 - reading VPK files
+- reading materials from pakfile lumps (to a degree)

 Issues:
 - displacement lightmap coordinates are sometimes off
-- no pakfile lump support (a lot of materials are missing)
 - no water shaders
 - no transparency
-- DXT5 textures are broken
+- some textures are broken